 Amazon S3 meets various security and compliance requirements and offers various security features that allow it to be a secure data storage facility.
 In this introduction to the five-part series, we discussed why data security is important and how native Amazon S3 features can help organizations achieve their business needs.

-Please keep an eye out for the next in this series.
+Use the links above to jump to published blogs in this series, or read the next in this series for an in-depth exploration of archiving sensitive data with Amazon S3.
 You can also learn more about the technical innovations and best practices powering cloud backup and data management.
 Visit the Innovation Series section of Druva’s blog archive.

 About the author